Australian Princess

-Australian Princess is an Australian reality television show that first premiered on Network Ten on 5 October 2005.
+Australian Princess is an Australian reality television show that first premiered on Network 10 on 5 October 2005.
 It is produced by Granada Australia, who are responsible for other programs such as Dancing with the Stars, Australia's Next Top Model, and Merrick and Rosso Unplanned.
 It is an Australian version of American Princess.

-The show is also aired in the United Kingdom on ITV2, in Finland on SubTV, in Canada on W Network, in the United States on WE: Women's Entertainment, in the Middle East on MBC 4, and in Belgium on Vitaya.
+The show also aired in the United Kingdom on ITV2, in Finland on SubTV, in Canada on W Network, in the United States on WE: Women's Entertainment, in the Middle East on MBC 4, and in Belgium on Vitaya.

-The contestants have been judged by Paul Burrell, Jane Luedecke (sister of Sarah, Duchess of York) and Jean Broke-Smith since its inception along with various other guest judges.
+The contestants were judged by Paul Burrell, Jane Luedecke (sister of Sarah Ferguson) and Jean Broke-Smith, along with various other guest judges.
 The two series of the show were hosted by Jackie O.

 Overview

 Fuelled by the fairy tale story of Mary Donaldson who, in 2004, married Denmark's heir to the throne, Crown Prince Frederick, Australian Princess scoured the country to find 12 young Australian women and give them the journey of their lives.

 Paul Burrell, former butler to Diana, Princess of Wales and footman in the Royal Household of Queen Elizabeth II, led a team of international experts, who attempted to shape these ordinary 'Aussie' girls into worldly sophisticated women ready to handle the challenges of being a young royal.
 The contestants took classes, met challenges and attempted to convince the judges that they have what it takes to mix in elite social circles both in Australia and the United Kingdom.